Allen-Sprinkle Memorial Gift

 Keyser, WV 26726

 Any questions concerning the application or eligibility should be sent to Chairperson Karen McDonald.
 Those who applied in the past and not chosen are encouraged to apply again.
-You are encouraged to apply for the Allen-Sprinkle Memorial Gift even if you are applying for scholarships from the national office of the federation.
+You are encouraged to apply for the Allen-Sprinkle Memorial Gift even if you are applying for scholarships from the national office of the National Federation of the Blind.
 The members of the NFBWV Scholarship Committee reserve the right not to award the Allen-Sprinkle Memorial Gift if they are unable to find an individual whom they consider to be a worthy recipient.